 o E-filing – at the stage of filing for divorce

 Electronic filing of legal papers is gradually becoming popular in family law and divorce lawsuits in many US states.
 Although e-filing is yet to be recognized by all counties, you should learn something about this method and check if it is available in your case.

 Electronic filing for divorce allows you not to attend the court or clerk’s office at all.
 You should just download your divorce forms and documents with a specific e-filing provider, and then receive the mail with the copies but with the court stamp on them.
 Once there is a court stamp on your Petition for Divorce, your case is filed, and a divorce procedure has officially started.
 You must print these stamped copies so that to notify your spouse of the divorce lawsuit formally.

 This option is great for everyone who has a hectic schedule.

-Time never stands still, and the American judiciary has undergone many changes aimed to ease a divorce process recently.
-Modern American divorce is, whenever possible, a quick and cheap procedure which not only ends the legal marriage but also regulates the certain post-divorce rights and liabilities in an agreed and amicable way.
+Time never stands still, and the American judiciary has undergone many changes aimed to ease the divorce process recently.
+Modern American divorce is, whenever possible, a quick and cheap procedure that not only ends the legal marriage but also regulates certain post-divorce rights and liabilities in an agreed and amicable way.